strimzi/strimzi-kafka-operator/cluster-controller/README.md

 # Cluster Controller

 The cluster controller is in charge to deploy a Kafka cluster alongside a Zookeeper ensemble.
-It's also able to deploy a Kafka Connect cluster which can connect to an already existing Kafka cluster.
+It's also able to deploy a Kafka Connect cluster which connects to an already existing Kafka cluster.

 When up and running, it starts to "watch" for ConfigMaps containing the Kafka or Kafka Connect cluster configuration.
-Such a ConfigMaps have to have a specific label which by default is `strimzi.io/kind=cluster` (as described later) but it can be changed through a corresponding environment variable.
+Such a ConfigMaps have to have a specific label which by default is `strimzi.io/kind=cluster` (as described later) that can be changed through a corresponding environment variable.

 When a new ConfigMap is created on the Kubernetes/OpenShift cluster, the controller gets the deployment configuration from its `data` section and starts the creation process of a new cluster (Kafka or Kafka Connect).
 It's done creating a bunch of Kubernetes/OpenShift resources needed for such a deployment, like StatefulSets, ConfigMaps, Services and so on.

-Every time the ConfigMap is edited and updated, due to some changes in the `data` section, the controller executes a related updating operation on the cluster (i.e. scale up/down, changing metrics configuration and so on).
+Every time the ConfigMap is updated by the user with some changes in the `data` section, the controller executes a related updating operation on the cluster (i.e. scale up/down, changing metrics configuration and so on).
 It means that some resources are patched or deleted and then re-created for reflecting the changes in the cluster configuration.